switty42/Hydroponics_with_Raspberry_Pi/ReadMe.md

 Docs 3-4-23 V1 (For questions or comments:  Stephen Witty switty@level500.com)

 ### Project Overview:
 This project is a work in progres exploring the usage of the Raspberry Pi and sensors to automate a Hydroponics system.
 The project is a group collaboration effort between @switty, @WW and @vetch.
 We intend to use soil sensors to monitor moisture levels across the system.
-When needed the system will automatically supply water via a pump controlled via electronic relay.
+When needed, the system will automatically supply water via a pump controlled via electronic relay.
 We will also explore the usage of other sensor types and methodologies.
 Data for analysis and reporting will be sent via Bluetooth relay to a Helium LoRa MCU which will publish the data to a backend website.

 ### Many thanks: